'All the beds are taken up by Covid victims': Hospitals in the South are running out of space or staff - KVIA

 “All the beds are taken up by Covid victims also getting ECMO.”

 An ECMO treatment uses external machinery that can function as the heart and lungs.
-It’s been used in some severely ill Covid-19 patients, including young adults.
+It’s been used with some severely ill Covid-19 patients, including young adults.

 “We have searched every hospital from the south of Florida to the north part of Florida” trying to find availability, Walker said.